spectrochempy/spectrochempy/docs/devguide/contributing.rst

 Tips for a successful pull request
 ==================================

-To improve the chances that your pull request will be reviewed, you should:
+To improve the chances that your pull request will be reviewed, you should

 - **Reference an open issue** for non-trivial changes to clarify the purpose of the PR.
 - **Make sure you have appropriate tests**.